 Egypt, conversely, is a state unable to do much beyond basic security.
 Cairo, the capital, often suffers blackouts.
 It has polluted the Nile so heavily that it threatens its own water supply.
 These are the consequences of a weak state: poor resource management, terrible services, a place of such bad state governance that a committed ideological military cabal can take advantage.

 There is also yet another critical argument against an America deep state: the regular transfer of power.
 While the United States has peacefully transferred power since 1789, Egypt has only had a single democratic election.
 Egypt has had five presidents since 1952.
 Only one of them was not a committed Nasserist (Mohamed Morsi, the ill-fated Muslim Brotherhood president of 2012-13).
 Egypt has had over fifty years to plant Nasserist supporters in all branches of a very weak government.

-In the same time period, the US has had thirteen presidents, alternating routinely between different political parties, which have themselves hardly remained constant (Abraham Lincoln Black Republicans, for example, don’t exist anymore).
+In the same time period, America has had thirteen presidents, alternating routinely between different political parties, which have themselves hardly remained constant (Abraham Lincoln Black Republicans, for example, don’t exist anymore).
 The American state has seen real change.
-While that process can feel slow, the US government of 2017 is a very different place than that of 1987.
+While that process can feel slow, the American government of 2017 is a very different place than that of 1987.

 In America, “deep state” is instead code-switching for “geopolitical interest”

 What frustrates Donald Trump and his allies is not a conspiracy of a CIA/State Department/journalists/Democrats/Obama/Pentagon cabal, agenda-driven to impose some secret world order upon the United States.
 Rather, they are encountering the hard edges of America’s geopolitical interests.
 As the Trump Administration and its supporters have long had a wanton disregard for facts, this should be no surprise: delusion has consequences.